An Interdisciplinary Study on the Buddhist Truths

 Now this, monks, is the Noble Truth of dhukka: Birth is dukkha, aging is dukkha, death is dukkha; sorrow, lamentation, pain, grief, & despair are dukkha; association with the unbeloved is dukkha; separation from the loved is dukkha; not getting what is wanted is dukkha.
 In short, the five clinging aggregates are dukkha [www.accesstoinsight.org].

 There are various interpretations of this text, but it is often associated with pessimism and an outdated ancient world view.
 In Factfulness (2018), Hans Rosling argues that pessimistic worldviews are characterized by unconscious prejudices.
 Despite all its imperfections, the world is in a much better state than we think [1a].
-Stephen Pinker comes to a similar conclusion in his highly recognized publication Enlightenment Now (2018).
-Is it possible to empirically test such claims about humanity's state of happiness?
+In his highly acclaimed publication Enlightenment Now (2018) Stephen Pinker uses statistics to postulate that security, peace and happiness are on the rise both in the West and worldwide (Pinker 2018).
+Is it possible to empirically test claims about humanity's state of happiness?
 One problem is certainly that the people who suffer the most don’t take part in surveys.
-However, there is a new idea that is likely to bring us closer to a realistic assessment.
+However, there is a new idea that is suitable to challenge the established statistics.

 In 2022, Population Ethical Intuitions, a study by Lucius Caviola et al. was published, that examined what average Western citizens (in this case Americans) think about the evaluation of happiness and suffering.
 The result was astonishing.
-On average, the participants – unlike the classic utilitarians – thought that a world is worth living in only, if there are far more happy than suffering people.
-In other words, they gave more weight to suffering than to happiness.
+On average, the participants – unlike the classic utilitarians – thought that a world is worth living in only, if there are significantly more happy than suffering people.
+In other words: they gave more weight to suffering than to happiness.
 Were the participants aware of what this means for their own world?
 If this asymmetry is applied to the best-known survey on life satisfaction, the World Happiness Report, then the overall assessment is negative [1b].
-Perhaps the ancient Buddhist rejection of the world is not so outdated after all, at least if the evaluation is based on empathy [1c].
+Perhaps the early Buddhist denial of the world (Samsara) is not so outdated after all, at least if the evaluation is based on empathy [1c].

 And this, monks is the noble truth of the origination of dukkha: the craving that makes for further becoming — accompanied by passion & delight, relishing now here & now there — i.e., craving for sensual pleasure, craving for becoming, craving for non-becoming [www.accesstoinsight.org].

-The fact that "craving for non-becoming" can cause suffering is most clearly demonstrated in the case of suicide.
-But the second Buddhist truth is more than a reflection on the functioning of the psyche.
+The second Buddhist truth is more than a reflection on the functioning of the psyche.
 It describes the driving force of the cycle of birth, death, and rebirth.
-In his book River Out of Eden (1995), Richard Dawkins uses the metaphor of “God's utility function" when he talks about this force.
-This refers to the struggle of organisms to survive and maximize the proliferation of their genes through reproduction.
+In his book River Out of Eden (1995), Richard Dawkins uses the (controversial) metaphor of “God's utility function" when he talks about this force.
+This refers to the struggle of organisms to maximize the proliferation of their genes.
 Evolutionary selection has shown that the ability to suffer improves biological fitness.
 The intensity of pain sensations and the depth of suffering therefore increase in the course of evolution [2a].
-We do not (yet) know whether this trend can be reversed by technological innovation [2b].
-It could also be that visions of technological salvation serve the same social function as religious promises of salvation.
+We do not (yet) know whether this trend can be reversed by technological and social progress [2b].
+It could also be that visions of secular salvation (paradise engineering) serve a similar social function as religious promises of salvation.
 They make the suffering in the present more bearable and postpone happiness into the future [2c]

-"God's utility function" is also the cause of population growth in recent decades.
+"God's utility function" is also a cause of the population growth in recent decades.
 The absolute number of suffering people is greater today than at any other time in history up to the 20th century.
 The number of happy people is greater as well, but the suffering of some cannot simply be compensated with the happiness of others [2d].
 Why does the second Buddhist truth not clearly name procreation as the prime avoidable cause of human suffering?
-The answer can be found in the context of the third Buddhist truth.
+One possible answer can be found in the context of the third Buddhist truth.

 And this, monks, is the noble truth of the cessation of dukkha: the remainderless fading & cessation, renunciation, relinquishment, release, & letting go of that very craving [www.accesstoinsight.org].